A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

 Amino acids are the building blocks of proteins.
-They are organic compounds that contain a central carbon atom bonded to an amino group, an acid group, and a side chain.
-The side chain can vary in structure, and it is the side chain that determines the specific properties of an amino acid.
+They are organic compounds that contain a central carbon atom bonded to an amino group (-NH2), a carboxyl group (-COOH), and a side chain (R group).
+The side chain can vary in structure and properties, and it is the side chain that determines the specific properties of each amino acid.

 Basic Concepts

-• Amino Acid Structure: Amino acids have a central carbon atom bonded to an amino group, an acid group, and a side chain.
+• Amino Acid Structure: All amino acids share a common basic structure: a central carbon atom (α-carbon) bonded to an amino group, a carboxyl group, a hydrogen atom, and a variable side chain (R group).

-• Peptide Bond: Two or more amino acids can be linked together by a peptide bond, which is formed between the amino group of one amino acid and the acid group of another amino acid.
+• Peptide Bond: Two or more amino acids can be linked together by a peptide bond, which is a covalent bond formed between the carboxyl group of one amino acid and the amino group of another amino acid.
+This reaction releases a water molecule.

 Equipment and Techniques